Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing-writeup.md

 ![image](https://user-images.githubusercontent.com/94720207/166404207-8e0943c2-d525-4be7-b8b2-edfd0c94a2ab.png)

-- Just to dig a little bit more about this command, let's try another MITM attack instead of `ARP`
+- Just to dig a little bit more about this command and cyber-weaponry... let's try another MITM attack instead of `ARP poisoning`...hmm how about `ICMP redirection` attack?
+It sounds Sci-Fi!

     - https://www.mankier.com/8/ettercap#Examples